Biden's campaign likely coming to an end -- thanks to Clinton-linked Ukraine bombshell, Nunes says

 “Well, son of a b-tch, he got fired," Biden continued, after assuring Poroshenko that Obama knew about the arrangement.
 "And they put in place someone who was solid at the time.”

-It remained unclear if this was directly tied to Hunter Biden’s case, as other countries reportedly wanted the prosecutor out as well.
+It remained unclear if this was directly tied to the prosecutor's probe into the company linked to Hunter Biden, as other countries reportedly wanted the prosecutor out as well.

-The whistleblower's allegation could prompt scrutiny of the Obama administration's Ukraine policy.
-Earlier this year, The Hill reported that the U.S. Embassy in Kiev took the unusual step of pressuring prosecutors there to drop a probe into a group closely linked to liberal megadonor George Soros.
+And earlier this year, The Hill reported that the U.S. Embassy in Kiev, under the Obama administration, took the unusual step of pressuring prosecutors there to drop a probe into a group closely linked to liberal megadonor George Soros.

-And in April, Ukrainian law enforcement officials said they have a slew of evidence of collusion and wrongdoing by Democrats, and that they have been trying to share this information with U.S. officials in the Justice Department.
+Then, in April, Ukrainian law enforcement officials said they had a slew of evidence of collusion and wrongdoing by Democrats, and that they have been trying to share this information with U.S. officials in the Justice Department.

 A 2017 investigation by Politico found that Ukrainian officials not only publicly sought to undermine Trump by questioning his fitness for office, but also worked behind the scenes to secure a Clinton victory.
 Trump told Fox News that the allegations of possible Clinton-Ukraine collusion were "big" and vowed they would be reviewed by the DOJ.